The affine LIBOR models: Existing approaches

 this is usually called the \textit{``frozen drift'' approximation}.
 As a consequence, the structure of the process $H$ will be -- loosely speaking -- preserved under the successive measure changes.
 For example, if $H$ is a \lev process, then $H^{T_{k+1}}$ will become a time-inhomogeneous \lev process (due to the time-dependent volatility function).
 Hence, caps and swaptions can be priced in closed form.
 However, empirical results show that this approximation does not yield acceptable results.

 More recently, \citeN{SiopachaTeichmann07} and Papapantoleon and Siopacha \citeyear{PapapantoleonSiopacha09} have developed Taylor approximation schemes for the random terms entering \eqref{Levy-LIBOR-Brownian} and \eqref{Levy-LIBOR-compensator} using perturbation-based techniques.
 This method offers approximations that are more precise than the ``frozen drift'' approximation \eqref{frozen}, while at the same time being faster than simulating the actual dynamics.
 Moreover, they offer a theoretical justification for the ``frozen drift'' approximation as the zero-order Taylor expansion.
-In addition, \citeN{PapapantoleonSkovmand10} have combined parallel computing with an equivalent approximation, thus speeding-up considerably the Monte Carlo simulation of the (approximate) \lib rates.
+In related work, \shortciteN{PapapantoleonSchoenmakersSkovmand10} have developed log-\lev approximations for the \lev \lib model, thus allowing for accurare very long stepping in the Monte Carlo simulation.

 Concluding, LIBOR market models satisfy Axioms 1 and 2.
 As far as Axiom 3 is concerned, LIBOR rates are analytically tractable only under their own forward measure and only if the driving process is continuous.
 LIBOR rates are \emph{not tractable with respect to any other forward measure}.
-Therefore caps can (possibly) be priced in closed form, but not swaptions or more complicated multi-LIBOR derivatives.
+Therefore caps can (possibly) be priced in closed form, but not swaptions or more exotic multi-LIBOR derivatives.

 \begin{remark} Additionally, it is econometrically not desirable to model LIBOR rates as exponentials of processes with independent increments.
 However we admit that this is a minor point. \end{remark} \end{approach}